 Get to the takeaway and insist on boarding the boat going to Banda Island.
 There is also a campsite and budget lodge on the island for those who like to disconnect for a while from the real world and pretend to be Robinson Crusoe for a few days.

 Bugala Island is the largest of the Ssese Islands on Lake Victoria, with an area of 67,000 acres.
 This Island is the best developed for tourism and is easy to travel to by ferry.

 Kalangala is the chief town of the Ssese Islands, which is located on its eastern end.
 Near the ferry port is Lutoboka Bay, which forms one large beach and contains many of the Islands resorts.
-From here you can enjoy a relaxing day at the beach and be short walk away from a bar for a drink in one of the beach front hotels.
+From here you can enjoy a relaxing day at the beach and be a short walk away from a bar for a drink in one of the beachfront hotels.

 Bugala Island is also teeming with wildlife and contains many birds that can be seen or heard.
 Monkeys are also common and if you travel to the south of the island, there is a swamp that contains hippos.

-The shoreline balances consists of low cliffs and rocky outcrops.
+The shoreline balances consist of low cliffs and rocky outcrops.
 The soil around the shore is rich in minerals and there are places covered with trees.
-On the north-eastern tip of the island there is a piece of land covered by a rain-forest.
+On the north-eastern tip of the island, there is a piece of land covered by a rain-forest.

 On the other hand, the island’s interior is covered by soil that is less fertile and the land is covered by savanna grassland.

 There are intentions from the Ugandan government that Zebra and Antelope be brought to Bulago for them to exploit the Savannah like environment in the island’s interior.
 If you love sailing, then you will have fun sailing on the lake.

 A small sailboat or a windsurfer is recommended for people who own the windsurfers or sailboats, as they can be easily launched from The Lodge set up on the island can avail Water-skiing and tubing.